 Cardio Exercises At Home

-1. Jump Rope: Jump rope is an amazing way to burn off calories fast and burns calories faster than running.
+1. Jump Rope: Jump rope is an amazing way to burn off calories fast and even faster than running.

-1. Squat Jump: Simply going from a squat position into a jump with your hands up in the air similar to the burpees motion can serve as an excellent way to build up strength in your legs.
+1. Squat Jump: Simply going from a squat position into a jump with your hands up in the air, similar to the burpees motion, can be an excellent way to build up strength in your legs.

-Stand with your feet hip-width apart, go into a squat until your thighs are parallel to the ground, and then jump as high as you can.
+Stand with your feet hip-width apart, squat until your thighs are parallel to the ground, and jump as high as possible.
 Be sure to allow your knees to bend about 45 degrees when you land so as to avoid injury.
-If you’d like to add some resistance, you can hold some light dumbbells wile doing this exercise.
+If you’d like to add some resistance, you can hold some light dumbbells while doing this exercise.

 2. Side Lunge: Side Lunges are an excellent way to work your legs and improve stability.

-To do this exercise, you can stand with your feet spread roughly double your shoulder width apart.
+You can stand with your feet spread roughly double your shoulder width apart to do this exercise.
 Then you simply alternate between sides, moving your hips side to side into a position with one leg bent with your thigh parallel to the floor and the other extended to the side.
-You can pause for about 2 to 3 seconds once in position before returning to starting position and doing the other side.
+You can pause for about 2 to 3 seconds once in position before returning to the starting position and doing the other side.

-3. Single-Leg Hip Raise: This exercise helps to strengthen your core, quads, hamstrings, and gluts.
+3. Single-Leg Hip Raise: This exercise helps to strengthen your core, quads, hamstrings, and glutes.

-Back Exercises At Home (See examples of these back exercises and more here)
+See examples of these leg exercises and more here

 1. Reverse Snow Angels: This is a great exercise to do on a yoga mat that does not require weights.

-To do this exercise, you only lay flat on your stomach, forehead rested on the ground, and begin to move your arms up and down similar to jumping jacks in a slow and steady motion.
+To do this exercise, you only lay flat on your stomach, your forehead resting on the ground, and begin to move your arms up and down, similar to jumping jacks in a slow and steady motion.